kenmccann/advanced-tier-offering/README.md

 Additional details about the image can be obtained from the scan results and provide valuable information about the image data obtained during scanning.

-This can be viewed within the UI, via the tabs listed below and are hyperlinked to the Aqua documentation page relevant that sub category.
+This can be viewed within the UI, via the tabs listed below and are hyperlinked to the Aqua documentation page relevant that sub-category.

  - [Vulnerabilties](https://docs.aquasec.com/docs/vulnerabilities-tab)
  - [Layers](https://docs.aquasec.com/docs/layers-tab)